bb1000/Shell/talk.md

 moment to find files back, but within three months, you should still know which file was connected with what project and how it was created...

-However, to search files `find ./ -name` is used.
-The `./` points at the directory where (and down) the file is searched.
+However, to search files `find . -name` is used.
+The `.` points at the current directory where (and down) the file is searched.

 ```
 $ pwd
 /home/kronop

-$ find ./ -name my_first_file
+$ find . -name my_file
-./my_first_directory/my_first_file
+./my_dir/my_file
 ```

 ---

 ## Searching information in a file

-Imagine user kronop has to search the birth date of a friend Erik Ohlsson in a file which lists all the inhabitants of the village with their data.
+Imagine user kronop has to search the birth date of a friend Erik in a file.

 ```
-$ cat birthdates_village
+$ cat birthdates
-Olav Carlsson 1969-01-12
-Emma Karlsson 1981-04-23
+Emma 1981-04
-Erik Ohlsson 1972-12-3
+Erik 1972-12
-Mohammed Puidgemon 1988-02-29
+Mohammed 1988-02
-Helen Tantra  1945-09-15
+Helen 1945-09
 (...)
 ```